Skip to main content

 🎓 Pune Engineering Colleges & Universities — 2026 Admission Guides

-In-depth FindUrCollege guides for 27 Pune institutes — fees, MHT-CET cut-offs, branches & placements:
+In-depth FindUrCollege guides for 27 Pune institutes — fees, MHT-CET cut-offs, branches & placements.
+These are general Pune engineering guides — not all accept PERA CET (government/aided colleges such as COEP route via MHT-CET only):

 COEP Technological UniversityGovt unitary · NIRF #90PICT PuneAutonomous · ~99.85 %ile CSEVIT PuneAutonomous · MHT-CET ~99.45PCCOE NigdiAutonomous · MHT-CET 99+MIT-WPU PunePvt university · KothrudMIT-ADT UniversityPvt university · Loni KalbhorCummins COE (Women)Women's · MKSSS · autonomousAISSMS College of EngineeringAutonomous · MHT-CET CAPVIIT PuneAutonomous · NAAC A · KondhwaPCCOER RavetAutonomous · NAAC A++DYPCOE AkurdiAutonomous · MHT-CET 97.5+DIT PimpriAutonomous · NIRF 151–200JSPM RSCOE TathawadeAutonomous · ₹30L highestMMCOE KarvenagarSPPU · NAAC A++I²IT HinjawadiAutonomous · NBA · IT parkMIT-AOE AlandiAutonomous · NBA · broad branchesBV Engineering PuneDeemed · NAAC A++PVG COE&TAutonomous · ParvatiAIT PuneDefence · Army wards · JEESinhgad Engineering (STES)STES group · multi-campusSinhgad COE (SCOE)Autonomous SPPU · NAAC AGH Raisoni CoE&M (GHRCEM)Autonomous SPPU · NAAC A+ · WagholiIndira CoE&M (ICEM)SPPU · NAAC B++ · ParandwadiMES Wadia COE (MESCOE)SPPU · NBA · central PuneSIT Pune (Symbiosis)Deemed · SITEEE · LavaleVishwakarma University (VU)State pvt univ · VUNETPimpri Chinchwad University (PCU)State pvt univ · PCMC